laganojunior/lalaheadpats/_posts/2019-11-09-intro-mathematical-induction-programmers.markdown

 * We solved exactly what we wanted in the first place!

 The chain of dependencies being finite and starting from a point that we know about is important here.
-If this chain never ended up at something we knew how to do, we wouldn't be able to have a place to start from.
+If this chain never ended up at something we knew how to do, we wouldn't be able to have a place of truth to start from.
 If the chain was actually infinite, we would never get back to the problem we started with.
 This is the point I want to really emphasize:

 **Mathematical induction is a method for reasoning about finite dependency structures** [^1]

-But why would we think that $$P(n)$$ depends on $$P(n-1)$$ in the first place?
+But why would we think that $$P(n)$$ even depends on $$P(n-1)$$ in the first place?
 That doesn't actually have to be the case. $$P(n)$$ can depend on a variety of other statements (even multiple other statements!), but as long as that dependency structure is finite, we can reason about it using induction.
-The dependency structures that come up in programming problems are natural to the problem, much more natural about than trying to guess what the statement
+The dependency structures that come up in programming problems are natural to the problem, much more natural than trying to guess what the statement
 $$0 + 1 + 2 + \ldots + (n-2) + (n - 1) + n = \frac{n(n+1)}{2}$$ depends on.
 So let's just hop into using induction
 in algorithms instead.